-This measure has not been tested at the hospital level; consequently, the minimum number of patients per hospital has not been determined.
+This measure has not been tested at the hospital level; consequently, the minimum number of patients required per hospital has not been determined.

 In Use: Have measure results been reported at this level previously?
-No.
+Not applicable.

 Reliability & Validity: Is there published evidence about the reliability and validity of the measure when reported at this level of aggregation?